Chick Corea, jazz great with 23 Grammy Awards, dies at 79

 Corea died Tuesday of a rare form of cancer, his team posted on his website.
 His death was confirmed by Corea’s web and marketing manager, Dan Muse.

-“Throughout his life and career, Chick relished in the freedom and the fun to be had in creating something new, and in playing the games that artists do,” said a statement on his website.
+On his Facebook page, Corea left a message to his fans: “I want to thank all of those along my journey who have helped keep the music fires burning bright.
+It is my hope that those who have an inkling to play, write, perform or otherwise, do so.
+If not for yourself then for the rest of us.
+It’s not only that the world needs more artists, it’s also just a lot of fun.”

-In 1968, Corea replaced Herbie Hancock in Miles Davis’ group, playing on the landmark albums “In a Silent Way” and “Bitches Brew.”
+A prolific artist with dozens of albums, Corea in 1968 replaced Herbie Hancock in Miles Davis’ group, playing on the landmark albums “In a Silent Way” and “Bitches Brew.”

 He formed his own avant-garde group, Circle, and then founded Return to Forever.
 He’s worked on many other projects, including duos with Hancock and vibraphonist Gary Burton.
 He recorded and performed classical music, standards, solo originals, Latin jazz and tributes to great jazz pianists.